Provider Choice is ready to support you through the transition to PACE. Click here for more info

 All NDIS plans have a start and end date.
 Plan Managed participants have choice and control to choose who their Plan Manager will be at any time in their plan.

-If a service you have provided is outside of the dates that we were the chosen Plan Manager for the participant, we will be unable to process these dates on the invoice.
+If a service was delivered outside the dates that Provider Choice was the participant’s nominated Plan Manager, we’re unable to process those service dates on the invoice.

 • the funds are NDIA Managed or Self-managed on the date of service